highcharts/highcharts/docs/dashboards/datagrid-component.md

 ```

 ### 3. Cell identifier
 After loading the necessary files, define a cell using a unique identifier for the cell, e.g. `dashboard-col-0`.
-This cell will be used to place the component in the dashboard and the content of the datagrid is rendered here.
+This cell will be used to place the component in the dashboard and the content of the DataGrid is rendered here.
 ```js
 gui: {
     layouts: [{